 Karen McCarthy is an accomplished author, journalist, and documentary filmmaker based in New York and Dublin.

-Her recently released non-fiction book The Other Irish: The Scots-Irish Rascals Who Made America (Sterling Publishing, 2011), is a living history about the little known, but profound and often hilarious influence the people from Northern Ireland have had on the formation of America.
+Her recently released non-fiction book The Other Irish: The Scots-Irish Rascals Who Made America (Sterling Publishing, 2011), is a living history about the little known, but profound and often hilarious influence the people from Northern Ireland have had on the formation of America by settling the American frontier.
 She has been interviewed numerous times about her work, including by The Huffington Post, NPR, RTE, and the BBC.
 Her book has been supported by the Department of Foreign Affairs as a Reconciliation and Anti-Sectarian project.

 Karen is originally from Ireland and holds a Masters Degree in Literature and Drama from University College Dublin and later graduated with honours from the London School of Journalism.